Wednesday, June 19, 2024

 Some story archetypes offer clear tropes and plots to follow, while others are more thematic, fitting whichever style or process a writer has.
 Those looking for more direction might welcome a trope-laden archetype, while those looking for general inspiration might prefer the theme-laden side.
 For example:

 Say you have a character in mind who has suffered a past trauma, and while you know this trauma affected her deeply, you’re not sure what the plot is yet.
-You might look through a list of story archetypes and find one that clicks for you, and the ideas start flowing.
+You might look through a list of story archetypes and find one that clicks for you and gets the ideas flowing.

-• Maybe it’s a story of redemption, and the trauma was her fault.
+• Maybe it’s a story of redemption, and realizing the trauma was her fault.

 • Maybe it’s a story of understanding that the trauma was not her fault.